TMadden-Phys/PhysicsModelling/TNRModelling/README.md

 - The fourth determines the tilt angle of the accretion disk this allows manipulation of off equator accretion disks if the user requires
 - The fifth defines the inner radius of the accretion disk in units of neutron star radius.
   - A setting of 1 is an accretion disk just touching the neutron star and values should be in the open range 1 < inner radius
-- The sixth defines the radius of the disk in units of neutron star radius and is the distance from the innr radius to the ourter radius of the disk
+- The sixth defines the radius of the disk in units of neutron star radius and is the distance from the inner radius to the outer radius of the disk
 - The seventh defines the maximum width of the cross section of the disk in units of neutron star radius*
 - The eighth defines where around the disk the observer is facing the disk*
 - the ninth is the number of regions used to approximate the concave hull of the accretion disk projections.